-Weather related events can occur at any time of the year and may have an impact on you and your family.
-To find out the latest weather warnings for Nova Scotia please visit Environment Canada’s weather office.
+Weather-related events can occur at any time of the year and may have an impact on you and your family.
+To find out the latest weather warnings for Nova Scotia please visit Environment and natural resources: Weather Information

 Develop a Plan

 Everyone needs an emergency plan.
 It will help you and your family know what to do if an emergency should occur.